AmirhosseinOlyaei/flamingo-react-todo/README.md

 ## Key Features

-- **User Authentication**: Securely sign in and keep your tasks private and accessible across your devices.

 - **Task Management:** Create, edit, and delete tasks with ease.
 Organize them by priority, deadline, or custom categories.

 - **API Integration:** Synchronize your tasks across different platforms and devices, ensuring you're always up to date.

 - **Responsive UI Design:** Enjoy a seamless experience on any device, thanks to our adaptive and user-friendly interface.

-- **Custom Notifications:** Set reminders for your tasks and never miss a deadline again.

 ## Why Choose Task Minder?

 **Simplicity:** Our clean and clutter-free interface makes navigating your to-do list a breeze.

 **Efficiency:** With features like drag-and-drop organization and quick edit options, managing your tasks has never been faster.

-**Customization:** Tailor your task management experience with customizable themes, task categories, and notification sounds.

 <a id="getting-started"></a>